EpfeiferNutri/Phage-plasmids/MM-GRC/DESCRIPTION_MM-GRC.md

     3.  `plasmid_proteins.fasta` – protein sequences of the target plasmids

-    4.  `models/` – folder containing pre-trained random forest models
+    4.  `models/` – folder containing pre-trained random forest models.
+It can be downloaded from [https://zenodo.org/uploads/add_valid_link].

 -   Output files: